Probing factorization violation with vector angularities: Resummed calculation

 Finally, these plots also include the \Pythia results at parton level, without MPI, which are in agreement with our calculation.
 Since \Pythia contains NLL$'$ ingredients it is not surprising they are closer to NLL$'$ than LL.
+The agreement is not as good for $a=1$, indeed for small values of the vector angularity our result is closer to \Pythia with MPI.
+(We have included the corresponding curve only in this case, to keep the other plots clear.)
+This emphasizes that to extract factorization-violating effects experimentally, it is important to have a good baseline prediction without these effects.
 We note that our calculation is of course only a first step, and expect substantial improvement at higher orders in perturbation theory.
 In particular, the soft function needed at NNLL$'$+NNLO can be obtained using \textsc{SoftSERVE}~\cite{Bell:2018vaa,Bell:2018oqa,Bell:2020yzz}, and there are ongoing efforts to automate the beam function calculation at this order~\cite{Bell:2021dpb}.